ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - b - Creating a Backend API.md

 - json-server
   - it's an npm package.
   - allows you to create a mock REST API from a JSON file
-  - ideal for prototype and mock APIs (ex. you're working on the frontend & need to wait for the backend to be ready).
+  - ideal for prototype and mock APIs (e.g. you're working on the frontend & need to wait for the backend to be ready).